Intelivate’s Kris Fannin has 21 tips and tools to make your home office and virtual jobs the rewarding and successful experience you expect it to be.

 Do whatever you need to do to peel that face off your drool-soaked pillow at the same time each day.

-18. Calendar strategy is essential in virtual jobs.
+18. Calendar strategy is essential for virtual jobs.

 Keeping a very detailed and up-to-date schedule is critical for success with virtual jobs.